Q: When will another distribution be made?

 What investors want to know:

-In the Fourth Amended Consolidated Plan of Liquidation, the Court extinguished the partnership interests and the Plan Agent is winding up the entities.
-While former partnership interest holders are now beneficiaries of the PR Liquidating Trust, the partnerships themselves are now closed.
 The Trust is in the process of liquidating the remaining assets of the Provident entities including pursuing claims brought by the Trust against numerous third parties.
 In the future, you will receive a pro-rata distribution from the Trust of any recoveries received from these efforts.

 We cannot give tax advice.
 You should consult your own tax advisor regarding the tax consequences and reporting obligations relating to your investment based upon your individual circumstances.